ryosuke0828/computer_network-lecture_note/2nd.md

 ### Protocol layer and service models
 #### Layered architecture
 - The Internet is a complicated system.
-    - Create layered architecture of protocols, hardware, and software. => Reduce the complexity of the design of the internet and clarify roles and relationships of each component.
+    - Creating a layered architecture of protocols, hardware, and software => Reduces the complexity of the internet's design and clarifies the roles and relationships of each component.
 - Each protocol belongs to one layer.
-$n$-th layer protocol sends messages only to others in the $n$-th layer.
+The $n$-th layer protocol sends messages only to others in the $n$-th layer.
     - $n$-PDU (Protocol Data Unit): messages that are sent in the $n$-th layer.
 - Protocol stack
-The whole layer structure formed by these protocols.
+The entire layer structure formed by these protocols.
-    - OSI reference model: structured by 7 layers (Ruled by ISO).
+    - OSI reference model: structured by 7 layers (Defined by ISO).
     - Internet (TCP/IP): structured by five layers.
 - Service model
 The $n$-th layer of host A transmits $n$-PDU to the $n$-th layer of host B
-    - The $n$-th layer of host A hands the $n$-PDU to the $n-1$-th layer of host A, and requests transmission to the $n$-th layer of host B.
+    - The $n$-th layer of host A hands the $n$-PDU to the $(n-1)$-th layer of host A, and requests transmission to the $n$-th layer of host B.

-The $n$-th layer receives service from the $n-1$-th layer.
+The $n$-th layer receives service from the $(n-1)$-th layer.
 The $n$-th layer does not concern itself with how these services are realized. => If **interfaces** between layers are defined in detail, each layer can be replaced.

 #### Protocol layers of the internet